steve-ad-s/crypto-dictionary/candlesticks/DownsideTasukiGap.md

 ![[Tasuki Gap (Upside & Downside).png]]

-The Downside Tasuki Gap is a three-candle bearish continuation pattern.
-It indicates that the current downtrend is likely to resume after a brief upward retracement.
+The Downside Tasuki Gap is a three-candle bearish continuation pattern that appears in a downtrend.

+## Relevance & Type

+- **Relevance:** Secondary & Nuanced
+- **Type:** Gap / Triple-Candle Bearish Continuation

 ## Logical Behavior

-This pattern shows the resilience of a downtrend, where a minor rally is quickly sold into.
+This pattern tells a story of a trend that is pausing but still has downward momentum.

 1.  **First Candle (Bearish):** A long black/red candle appears in a clear downtrend.
 2.  **Second Candle (Bearish Gap):** Another black/red candle that gaps down from the first, showing a continuation of the strong selling pressure.